loomio/loomio/docs/en/development_handbook/code_guidelines.md

 Aria labelling:
   todo: technically how and where to use aria labels. eg: labelled by examples.
 Also guideline for not saying "button" when labelling as screenreader knows this already

+Make sure that everything you interact with is a form element or link.
+When you write `aria-hidden:true` in haml you need to quote it so `aria-hidden: 'true'`

 ### Loomio specific accessibly tips

 Loomio is visually divided up in to Cards.
 Each card should be it's own `section` element with an `h2` for the card title.
 So all cards should start off like so: